Plants for chalky soil with pink and red flowers

 Geum ‘Mrs J. Bradshaw’

-Anemone hupehensis var japonica ‘Praecox’
+Anemone hupehensis ‘Praecox’

-Syringa pubescens subsp microphyllus ‘Superba’
+Syringa pubescens subsp. microphyllus ‘Superba’

 About alkaline, chalky soils